-How to Tell if Your iPhone Has Water Damage
+How to Tell if Your iPhone Suffered Water Damage

 Are you planning to buy a used iPhone?
 Great!
-Did you think of checking whether it suffered any iPhone water damage?
-Once an iPhone makes contact with water or steam, Apple (and others) will be able to check.
-This has an influence on what kind of warranty repairs you can expect and can be quite detrimental to the value of an iPhone.
+Did you think of checking whether your iPhone suffered water damage?
+Once an iPhone makes contact with liquids or steam, Apple (and others) will be able to check.
+This affects the kind of warranty repairs you can expect and can be quite detrimental to the value of an iPhone.
 Apart from warranty issues, there is of course the fact that an iPhone with prior water damage probably won’t live as long as an undamaged unit.